MarioniLab/StabMap/README.md

 ## Vignette

-You can find the vignette at this [website](https://marionilab.github.io/StabMap/).
+You can find the vignette showing how StabMap can be used with PBMC single cell data at this [website](https://marionilab.github.io/StabMap/articles/stabMap_PBMC_Multiome.html).

 ## Contact